LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/errors-and-debugging/exercises.rst

 Exercises: Debugging
 ====================

+Imagine we are pirates running a space station.
+Captain Api Hook tells the crew the following:

    Avast, ye scurvy dogs!
 We be needn' ta fix yonder code!

    The cap'n in charge of clearing the shuttle for launch(code) be out with an illness, and ye be the next tech in line.

    Yer job is to evaluate the code and fix any errors.
 Remember, the lives of the crew rest squarely upon yer shoulders.
 Happy second day on the job!

    Yer directions are as follows:

    #.
 Launch the shuttle *only if* the fuel, crew and computer all check out OK.
    #.
 If a check fails, print that information to the console and scrub the
       launch (then scrub the deck).
    #.
 If all checks be successful, print a countdown to the console, then
       bellow "Liftoff!"

 Debugging Practice
 ------------------